Morning Practices for Achieving Success

 1. Early Risers

-That said, early rising is not a requirement.
-Sundar Pichai, CEO of Google, describes himself as "not a morning person," and Oprah Winfrey does not set an alarm.
+That said, early rising is not a universal requirement.
+Sundar Pichai, CEO of Google, describes himself as "not a morning person" and starts his day reading the news with a cup of tea.
+Oprah Winfrey does not set an alarm.
 What matters is protecting a window of intentional time, whenever that window falls for you.
-Owning the first part of your day matters more than what time that part starts.

 2. Goal Setting and Planning